-The primary goal of the Save Our Bones Program is to prevent fractures by building strong, flexible bones through clinical nutrition and exercise.
+The primary goal of the Osteoporosis Reversal Program is to prevent fractures by building strong, flexible bones through clinical nutrition and exercise.
 For full fracture prevention, however, balance and coordination are crucial.

 These aspects of bone health are emphasized for two basic reasons: one, the overwhelming majority of fractures in older adults is due to falls; and two, the best way to prevent fractures is to avoid falls to begin with.

 This weekend’s challenge addresses balance and coordination to prevent potentially injurious falls.
 So let’s get started!

 Have you ever observed an elderly person who has trouble lifting his or her feet?
 Oftentimes, these individuals seem to shuffle more than walk.
 That’s because the hip flexors, muscles that lift the legs, can atrophy and weaken with age if they are not challenged on a regular basis.
 Thankfully, this weekend’s exercise directly targets hip flexor muscles to prevent this from happening.

 - Iliopsoas – This is a deep hip flexor muscle that pulls your leg up to your chest.
 It originates at the sacrum and ilium of your pelvis, and runs round to the front of your pelvis where it inserts into the top of your femur.
 It’s one of the most important muscles in lifting your leg up and over objects on the floor or up stairs.

 - Other hip flexors, including the sartorius, pectineus, rectus femoris, adductor longus, and adductor brevis are utilized in this weekend’s move.
 For a more detailed explanation of the hip flexors, please take a look at the Hip Fracture Preventer, another Weekend Challenge that targets this important muscle group.